mcmire/steering-behaviors-demos/README.md

 particular, are essential to any game where characters move on their own (either in response to the player or other autonomous characters in the game).

-As seen in the paper above, the ideas behind steering behaviors have been around for over 25 years, and it's possible to find open-source implementations of them on the internet.
+The ideas behind steering behaviors have been around for over 25 years, and it's possible to find open-source implementations of them on the internet.
 However, the code -- and the explanations around them -- are pretty outdated, having been written in an age where Java and C++ were prevalent.
-These days, browsers can do a lot of things thanks to JavaScript.
+These days, browsers are able to do a lot of things natively, and JavaScript has become the lingua franca of the Internet.

 With this in mind, I wanted to learn the magic behind these behaviors and to bring them to life in a way that anyone could access them.